 - Impaired pulmonary mechanics: Although unclear about the role in the pathogenesis of OHS, patients with OHS are found to have a higher upper airway resistance in sitting and supine positions compared with individuals with OSA who are eucapnic.
-What is somewhat clearer is that the spirometry analysis of OHS patients reveals a predominantly restrictive defect with lower FVC and FEV1 but a normal FEV1/FVC ratio, likely from a combination of the inertial load of the increased fat around the chest wall and abdomen further worsened by the effect of gravity during sleep.
+What is somewhat clearer is that the spirometry analysis of patients with OHS reveals a predominantly restrictive defect with lower forced vital capacity (FVC) and forced expiratory volume in one second (FEV1) but a normal FEV1/FVC ratio, likely from a combination of the inertial load of the increased fat around the chest wall and abdomen further worsened by the effect of gravity during sleep.
 This restrictive pattern of breathing can also contribute to increasing the dead space ventilation by a predominantly lowered tidal volume and increased respiratory rate.
-It is unclear whether respiratory musculature in itself weakens in OHS patients given the lack of studies on diaphragmatic performance and transdiaphragmatic pressures.
+It is unclear whether respiratory musculature in itself weakens in patients with OHS given the lack of studies on diaphragmatic performance and transdiaphragmatic pressures.

 - Leptin resistance: Leptin is a satiety hormone produced by adipose tissues, which stimulates hyperventilation and can be found in increasing levels in the obese population to compensate for the increased CO2 load.
 Patients with OHS have found to have elevated leptin levels compared to eucapnic patients, suggesting leptin resistance.
 These levels drop after the treatment with positive airway pressure.